osiristape/laravel-troubleshooting/README.md

 1. Installation process

    Choose server environment
-   - Laragon (recommended in 2024 for beginner)
+   - Laragon (recommended in 2024 for ~beginner~, not really, you need manuals here)
-   - Xampp - currently tested without ssl protection
+   - Xampp - currently tested without ssl protection (this one is more simple to use)
    - Wamp (unupdated since 2023)

    Database Management